viur-framework/viur-docs/source/training_session.rst

 ..
 Warning::
         - For security-reasons, the session is reset if a user logs in or out.
           All data (except the language chosen) is erased.
-You can set "viur.session.persistentFieldsOnLogin" and "viur.session.persistentFieldsOnLogout" in server.config to explicitly white-list properties that should survive login/logout actions.
+You can set "viur.session.persistentFieldsOnLogin" and "viur.session.persistentFieldsOnLogout" in viur.core.config to explicitly white-list properties that should survive login/logout actions.
         - Also for security-reasons, the session-module uses two independent cookies, one for unencrypted http and one for a secure SSL channel.
 If the session is created by a request arriving via unencrypted http,